 Speakers included Elizabeth Cousens, Deputy CEO, UN Foundation; Asa Regner, Deputy Director UN Women and former parliamentarian; Susan Kihika, Kenyan MP and Chair of the IPU Forum of Women Parliamentarians; Peter Yeo, President, Better World Campaign; Luise Rurup, Director Friedrich-Ebert-Stiftung (FES); Karin Landgren, Executive Director, Security Council Report; David Bollier, author, activist and blogger; as well as MPs from Kuwait, Norway, Pakistan and Turkey.

 BGIPU was represented at the Annual Hearing by the BGIPU Chair, Rt Hon John Whittingdale MP, and the Shadow Minister for Peace & Disarmament, Fabian Hamilton MP.

 Topics on the agenda

-With internet, 24/7 news channels, and social media, the multilateral system is now under more intense public scrutiny compared with 73 years ago when the UN was created.
-How can multilateral institutions adjust to the new era of communications?
-Can national MPs, with their direct link to the people, become champions for multilateralism in their own countries?
+With internet, 24/7 news channels, and social media, the multilateral system was seen as under more intense public scrutiny compared with 73 years ago when the UN was created. members debated how multilateral institutions could adjust to this new era of communications?
+Could national MPs, with their direct link to the people, become champions for multilateralism in their own countries?

-Funding for conflict prevention is also on the agenda.
+Funding for conflict prevention was also on the agenda.
 In the past 10 years, the international community spent USD 233 billion on humanitarian responses, peacekeeping and refugees.
-This is in contrast with over USD 1.6 trillion in yearly military spending worldwide.
+This was in contrast with over USD 1.6 trillion in yearly military spending worldwide.